kn8a/todo/README.md

 - Workikng on the project before fully planning it.
 - Approaching parts of the project in an incorrect order, resulted in code being more complex than it could have been otherwise.
 - Code ended up being complex and resulted in having to add many patches on the surface rather than fixing the bugs in their source.
+- Array of task objects is seperate from 'projects array' instead should have done an array of projects objects with tasks array nested in an object.